Orlando First Time Home Buyer Guide

 Home prices, down payment options, first time buyer programs, neighborhoods, and local Realtor guidance.

-Buying your first home in Orlando is exciting, but it can also feel overwhelming.
+I work with first time buyers every week, and I'll be honest: buying your first home in Orlando is exciting, but it can also feel overwhelming.
 There are neighborhoods to compare, prices to understand, lenders to talk to, inspections to schedule, contracts to review, and about twelve new terms that suddenly appear out of nowhere.
 Very rude of real estate, honestly.

 Orlando offers many options for first time buyers, including condos, townhomes, single family homes, new construction, and homes in surrounding Central Florida communities.
 The right home depends on your budget, monthly payment comfort, commute, lifestyle, school needs, and long term plans.